Best CenturyLink internet plans

 How fast is CenturyLink internet?

-CenturyLink internet offers speeds as fast as 1 gigabit on its fiber network and at $65 a month, it’s one of the most affordable 1 gigabit services we’ve seen.
+CenturyLink internet offers speeds as fast as 1 gigabit on its fiber network.
+And at $65 a month, it’s one of the most affordable gigabit internet services we’ve seen.
+Those speeds are fast enough for the needs of any household.
+CenturyLink’s Simply Unlimited internet plan is DSL and not nearly as fast.
+Those speeds range up to 100 Mbps, but in reality, they’ll likely be slower, depending on where you live.

 How much speed do I need?